Samsung April 2023 update rolling out for these Galaxy devices

 One of the best things about buying a cheap Samsung phone today is that each device comes with an exceptional update schedule.
 Even some of the cheapest models such as the Galaxy A22 5G can get monthly patches and large operating system upgrades in acceptable timeframes.
 If you own the handset, don’t get your hopes up too soon as only those in the Nordic regions can get the Samsung April update at this stage.
 This OTA also includes the a cut-back “One UI 5.1 Core” update.

 The Galaxy A52 is getting the April 2023 security update in multiple regions while the Galaxy A53 is getting updated in Puerto Rico.
-It may not technically be the United States, but it is likely to come to the mainland US over the next few weeks.
+The US update is now available on a few carriers including Verizon, with more expected over the coming days.

 Two more budget-friendly Samsung A-series smartphones are getting the April update.
 Owners of the Galaxy A32 can get the patch in South Korea, while the even more affordable Galaxy A04e is getting updated in some regions too.

-Note: This article was first published on April 4 and most recently updated on April 17.